ingnavas/ingnavas/README.md

 By combining my Data Acquisition Expertise with my Academic Background in control and system identification, I deliver solutions that:

-* Enhance process monitoring and automation
+* Enhance process monitoring and automation.

-* Enable predictive and adaptive control strategies
+* Enable predictive and adaptive control strategies.

-* Provide scalable architectures for industrial and laboratory environments
+* Provide scalable architectures for industrial and laboratory environments.

-* Transform raw sensor data into actionable insights for decision-making
+* Transform raw sensor data into actionable insights for decision-making.

 ## In short
 **I bring the rigor of research and the practicality of engineering to create innovative solutions for industrial challenges — measuring the real world to enable better decisions about it.**